AvanBoeckel/2026-03-05-dccpo/index.md

 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
-    This workshop is open to ....
+    This workshop is open to DCC-PO members
 </p>
 {% endcomment %}